TheManRafael/WinTerm/README.md

 ```bash
 pyinstaller --onefile main.py --add-data "C:\Users\%username%\AppData\Local\Programs\Python\Python311\Lib\site-packages\pyfiglet;./pyfiglet"
 ```
-Now navigate into the exe build folder and run the exe file. \
+Now navigate into the dist folder and run the exe file. \
+If you have any issues go an open a issue \
 Build Sucessfull!

-Now you can run the exe file.
-If you have any issues go an open a issue

 ## Contributing